oroinc/documentation/commerce/user_guide/getting_started/common_actions/import_inventory_statuses.rst

+.. _import-inventory-status:

 Importing Inventory Statuses
 ============================

-You can import the global product inventory statuses (In Stock, Out of Stock, or Discontinued) using the bulk import capabilities.

 .. start

-Import csv file should follow the high-level inventory details data structure.
+Import the global product inventory statuses (*In Stock*, *Out of Stock*, or *Discontinued*) using the .csv file that follows the high-level inventory details data structure.

 **Example of inventory statuses bulk import template**